Rogerskelamen/nvim/README.md

 > My neovim use the [material theme](https://github.com/kaicataldo/material.vim) as default

-There has some other options to choose:
+There are some other options to choose:

 - [onedark](https://github.com/joshdick/onedark.vim)